Investors

 The overview of each business segment is as follows.

-The status of TPD in the first quarter is as follows.
+The status of TDP during the interim consolidated accounting period is as follows.

 The breakdown by category is as follows.